rounakdatta/my-best-of-reddit/README.md

 docker run -e TELEGRAM_TOKEN="<>" -e AUTO_SCHEDULE="<>" my-best-of-reddit
 ```

+When running in production mode, make sure to mount a persistent volume to the container path `/usr/src/app/data` where the database and all the post images would be stored.

 The application takes care of de-duplicating posts in scheduled sends, and doesn't send the same posts repeatedly.
 The state is stored in a SQLite database.

 ## Credits